 Storytelling is an essential professional skill.

-Stories connect to the heart and mind of a listener in a way that makes them memorable and meaningful.
-The art and craft of story is especially vital now, in a world with so many competing demands for attention at the same time there is so much knowledge to communicate.
+The art and craft of story is especially vital in a world with so many competing demands for attention at the same time there is so much knowledge to communicate.
 Well-crafted stories can frame and explain important concepts as well as add color, imagination and emotional significance that deeply engage the listener. and maximize your message.

 Lifestage provides workshops in storytelling for professional presentations or talks, for the classroom and for the stage.
 We also offer training in Post-Traumatic Growth Through Storytelling for therapists, coaches and others who work with people recovering from trauma.